mfkimbell/high-level-system-design-notes/README.md

 NeetCode.io
 * courses about system design, beginner and intermediate
+* might end up doing the ObjectOriented course too for practice
 * $120 bucks for a year
 <img width="400" alt="Screenshot 2024-11-01 at 9 42 56 AM" src="https://github.com/user-attachments/assets/7e396dab-cea6-4785-9696-87ca1a8232d0">